CarlosR759/ArchLinuxInstaller/README.md

 ## Usage

-After launching Arch iso and access to shell, you will need to update the repos database and install git
+After launching Arch iso and have access to shell, you will need to update the repos database and install git

 ```sh
 pacman -Sy && pacman -S git --noconfirm